-- Section 1981 was passed in 1866, during the Reconstruction Era after the Civil Was.
+Section 1981 was passed in 1866, during the Reconstruction Era after the Civil Was.
 It declared African Americans to be citizens of the United States, entitled to enjoy the rights previously reserved to white men.

 Filing a charge is a legal prerequisite to filing a lawsuit.
 You must file a charge within 180 days of the discriminatory act; this time limit is extended to 300 days if your state or local government also has a law prohibiting race discrimination (as noted above, most do).

 When the agency finishes processing your charge, it will issue you a right to sue letter, letting you know that you may file a lawsuit.
 Once you get the letter, you have only 90 days to file your case in court.

 If you decide to sue under Section 1981, you don't have to file a charge of discrimination with the EEOC.
 Instead, you can proceed straight to court.
-And, you have four year from the date of the discriminatory act to file your lawsuit.
+And, you have four years from the most recent discriminatory act to file your lawsuit.